Olutola-Oluwatobi-Solomon/Olutola-Oluwatobi-Portfolio/README.md

-# Olutola-Oluwatobi-Portfolio
-Professional Portfolio About Me
+## Professional Portfolio

-I am a recent computer science graduate who has a solid background in data science and analytics.
-I have demonstrated proficiency in building and implementing machine learning algorithms, doing data analysis, and extracting insights from data.
-My Python, SQL, and Tableau talents, together with my strong communication, teamwork, and problem-solving abilities, make me an invaluable asset to any team.
+I am a recent computer science graduate with a strong foundation in data science and data analytics.
+Proven ability to develop and implement machine learning algorithms, conduct data analysis, and generate insights from data.
+Skilled in Python, SQL, and Tableau.
+Excellent communication, teamwork, and problem-solving skills.
+Eager to learn and contribute to a team environment.

-##Education
+## Education
-Bachelor of Science in Computer Science at Federal University Oye Ekiti, January 2023 (Second Class Upper Division).
++Bachelor of Science in Computer Science
+Federal University Oye Ekiti, January 2023
+Second Class Upper Division
-Relevant courses include Data Structures and Algorithms, Machine Learning, Database Systems, and Data Analysis.
+Relevant coursework: Data Structures and Algorithms, Machine Learning, Database Systems, Data Analysis.

-##Experience
+National Youth Service Corp
+2024
+## Experience
-Movie Recommendation System (May 2022).
+Movie Recommendation System (May 2022)
-Created a movie recommendation system employing machine learning methods such as collaborative filtering and content-based filtering.
+Developed a movie recommendation system using machine learning algorithms, including collaborative filtering and content-based filtering.
-Movie data was analysed for patterns and linkages.
+Analyzed movie data to identify patterns and relationships.
-Developed and implemented a web application that suggests films to users based on their watching history and interests.
+Built and deployed a web application that recommends movies to users based on their past viewing history and preferences.
-Web scraping
+Web Scraping
+Utilized web scraping techniques to extract data from Reddit, focusing on retrieving post titles, URLs, and comments.
+Saved the extracted data to a CSV file for further analysis and processing.
-ChatBot Development
+Chatbot Development
+Implemented a Rule-Based Chatbot capable of engaging users in conversation, asking random starter questions, and providing appropriate responses based on predefined rules.
+Demonstrated basic functionalities of a chatbot, including response handling, pattern recognition, and conversation flow control.

 ## Skills

-Machine Learning Skills
-Programming languages: Python, SQL.
+Programming Languages: Python, SQL
-Data analysis tools include Tableau and Excel.
+Data Analysis Tools: Tableau, Excel
 Machine Learning Libraries: scikit-learn, TensorFlow
-Communication: Written and vocal communication abilities.
+Communication: Written and verbal communication skills
-Teamwork: The ability to operate effectively in a team setting.
+Teamwork: Ability to work effectively in a team environment
-Strong analytical and problem-solving abilities.
-Time management is the ability to successfully manage time and fulfil deadlines.
+Problem-solving: Strong analytical and problem-solving skills Time Management: Ability to manage time effectively and meet deadlines Achievements
-Achievements
-Introduction to Data Science and Artificial Intelligence by Cisco (2024) Data Science Professional Data Camp (2023)
+Introduction to Data Science and Artificial Intelligence by CISCO (2024) Data Science Professional Datacamp (2023)
-Google Data Analyst Certification Coursera (June 2022).
+Google Data Analyst Certification Coursera (June 2022)

+## Projects

+Movie Recommendation System
+Description: Developed a movie recommendation system using machine learning algorithms, enabling personalized movie suggestions based on user preferences.
+Outcome: Web application deployed to provide movie recommendations to users.
+Reddit Web Scraping
+Description: Utilized web scraping techniques to extract data from Reddit, focusing on post titles, URLs, and comments.
+Outcome: Extracted data saved to CSV for further analysis and insights.
+Rule-Based Chatbot Development
+Description: Implemented a Rule-Based Chatbot capable of engaging users in conversation and providing responses based on predefined rules.
+Outcome: Demonstrated basic chatbot functionalities and interaction patterns.

+## Contact Information
+Email: oluwatobisolomonoluta@gmaul.com
+LinkedIn: [Your LinkedIn Profile]
+GitHub: [Your GitHub Profile]